Idaho Medicaid Definition

 Medicaid is a wide-ranging health insurance program for low-income individuals of all ages.
 Jointly funded by the state and federal government, it provides health coverage for various groups of Idaho residents, including pregnant women, parents and caretaker relatives, adults with no dependent children, disabled individuals, and seniors.
-However, the focus of this webpage is strictly on Medicaid eligibility for Idaho elders, aged 65 and over, and specifically for long term care, whether that be at home, in an adult foster care home, in a nursing home, or in an assisted living facility.
+However, the focus of this webpage is strictly on Medicaid eligibility for Idaho elders, aged 65 and over, and specifically for long term care.
+In addition to nursing home care, adult foster care services, and assisted living services, Idaho Medicaid pays for many non-medical supports and services that help frail seniors remain living in their homes.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Idaho seniors may be eligible.
-These programs have slightly different financial and medical (functional) eligibility requirements, as well as varying benefits.
+These programs have varying financial and medical (functional) eligibility requirements, as well as benefits.
 Further complicating eligibility are the facts that the requirements vary with marital status and that Idaho offers multiple pathways towards Medicaid eligibility.

-1) Institutional / Nursing Home Medicaid – this is an entitlement program.
-This means anyone who meets the requirements will receive assistance, which is provided only in nursing home facilities.
+1) Institutional / Nursing Home Medicaid – This is an entitlement program; Anyone who meets the requirements will receive assistance.
+Benefits are provided only in nursing home facilities.

-2) Medicaid Waivers / Home and Community Based Services (HCBS) – with these programs, there are a limited number of participant enrollment slots.
-Therefore, wait lists may exist.
-Benefits are provided at home, adult foster care, adult day care, or in assisted living.
+2) Medicaid Waivers / Home and Community Based Services (HCBS) – These are not entitlement programs; There are a limited number of participant enrollment slots and wait lists may exist.
+Benefits are intended to delay nursing home admissions and may be provided at home, adult foster care, adult day care, or in assisted living.
+More on Waivers.

-3) Regular Medicaid / Aid to the Aged, Blind, and Disabled (AABD) – this is an entitlement program, which means all eligible applicants are able to receive services.
-Benefits are provided at home or adult day care.
+3) Regular Medicaid / Aid to the Aged, Blind, and Disabled (AABD) – This is an entitlement program; All eligible applicants are able to receive services.
+Various long-term care benefits, such as personal care assistance or adult day care, may be available.

 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from an Idaho Medicaid program.
 Alternatively, one can take the Medicaid Eligibility Test.
-IMPORTANT: Not meeting all of the criteria below does not mean one is ineligible or cannot become eligible for Medicaid in Idaho.
+IMPORTANT: Not meeting all of the criteria does not mean one is ineligible or cannot become eligible for Medicaid in Idaho.
 More.